Helping Financial Institutions Find Better Tech Solutions

 - Built-in automated workflows with approval processes for publishing new content.

 - Modules-based design, rather than templated design.

 - Personalization that caters the web experience to site visitors based on personas.

 - Multi-lingual capabilities.

 SilverTech ensures our partners have room to grow into personalization, automation, modules, etc. See our tech partners here.

 Now that you understand audience needs and have overhauled your website to be modern and relevant, you are ready to begin implementing one-to-one experiences with your customers.
 Automation (lead scoring and predictive modeling), personalization, and integrating additional systems are the key components of this step.
-Here you can remain agile but pay attention to customer trends, testing new features, and reevaluating your original KPIs to see your improvements.
+Here you can remain agile but pay attention to customer trends, test new features, and reevaluate your original KPIs to see your improvements.

 Ongoing support may include the implementation of a digital marketing strategy, security fixes, and ensuring ADA compliance.
 It is important to work with a digital partner who has expertise in all these areas.

-Consult with a digital expert.
+Consult with a digital expert

 With the right guide, financial institutions will no longer need to be frustrated with their tech stack.
-In our many years working with financial institutions, have developed a step-by-step approach to digital transformation that meets any team, company, budget, or resources allowances.
+In our many years working with financial institutions, have developed a step-by-step approach to digital transformation that meets any team, company, budget, or resource allowances.